JeremyWurbs/transformers/README.md

 ```
 Clearly much better.

-It is true that when reading the above text it is clear that this
+It is true that this
 simple GPT model, trained for only a few minutes on a small dataset of
-40k lines of Shakespeare is speaking gibberish.
+40k lines of Shakespeare, is speaking gibberish.
 Still, it is clear that
 the model is learning and, actually, considering it is using a simple
 character-level tokenizer and not using any pre-trained weights, is pretty
 good.